PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 ### 2025-09-19
 Added functionality to send metar-taf.com account information.
 In the MQTT message payload added a key: "acc" with the contents, for example: "acc" : {"st" : 1, "cr" : 1201}, in which "acc" stands for "account", "st" for "Status" and "cr" for "Credits" (remaining).

+### 2025-09-27
+Added Publisher2 V4 [here]() In this version replaced UDP packets by TCP packets to any TCP Listerner device in the LAN.
+Added a "TCP Listener" Python script that I tested on a Raspberry Pi 4B-4GB.
+Source code: [here]().
+Serial output: [here]().

 ## General cleanup 2025-09-15
 Cleaned up various versions for the Subscriber device and various versions of the Publisher device1.
 For each only one version is left.